gouri-22/WiDS-Options-Pricing/Week 1 content/readme.md

 To read more about File Handling refer [this](https://www.geeksforgeeks.org/file-handling-python/)

 This brings us to the end of this week's material.
-By now you should  be familiar with the basics of python.
-You should have a good enough idea about concepts like data types, loops, operators, iterators, functions, modules and packages, classes in python.
+By now, you should be familiar with the basics of Python.
+You should have a good enough idea about concepts like data types, loops, operators, iterators, functions, modules and packages, and classes in Python.
 Do go through the assignment after finishing the reading material.
 It will give you a chance to apply these concepts and practice your skills.
-Next week we will learn to use python in the field of data analysis.
+Next week, we will learn to use Python in the field of data analysis.